lovelock/ic/README.md

 1. Create a new channel when trying to connect to a forwared host.
 1. Optimize random port generating algorithm.
-1. Create a Homebrew fomulae.
+1. Create a Homebrew formula.